Welcome to Year 7 at Settle College

-There are always many questions that arise when a child starts a new school and we hope that the ‘Start of Year Booklet’ will prove to be helpful in answering them.
+There are always many questions that arise when a child starts a new school and we hope that the ‘Parent Information Pack’ will prove to be helpful in answering them.
 Our formula for success is based on a close partnership between school and home, such success is made possible by you, as a parent/carer, being aware of the routine of the school and the expectations we make of students.

 If there are any issues about which you are unclear please do not hesitate to contact the Student Services Team.

-Wednesday 4th July 2018 – Transfer Evening – an opportunity for parents and students to meet the College Principal, Form Tutors and other key staff, to prepare for the move to Settle College.
+Tuesday 10th July 2018 – Transfer Evening – an opportunity for parents and students to meet the Head of School, Form Tutors and other key staff, to prepare for the move to Settle College.

 During September we hold our Open Day and Open Evening, when we welcome prospective parents and children to look round the College and talk to staff and students.
 Dates can be found via the Events page.

 Our Transition Strategies